Redundancy is a lot harder to get right than most organizations think – are you at risk of adverse action?

 Announcements and notifications

-Affected employees, unions (if employees are members) and Centrelink (if 15 or more employees are being affected) need to be notified.
+Affected employees and unions (if employees are members) need to be notified.
 It may also be appropriate to make a general announcement to the business, depending on the size of the restructure.
 Additionally, it is crucial to remember to inform those on leave.